saltict/availproject.github.io/docs/join-the-network/005-validator.md

 ## Validator Setup

-To run an validator node you must first reveiw the full node setup.
+To run an validator node you must first review the full node setup.
 You will complete all the same steps.
 The only difference is the addition of `--validator` to the paramaters.

 A quick recap on creating a node: